spotify/cassandra-opstools/README.md

 cassandra-opstools
 ==================

-Generic tools and script to help operating Cassandra cluster
+Generic tools and scripts to help operating Cassandra cluster

+spcassandra-repairstats:
+  Scans the Cassandra system log and display a readable summary of repair jobs